-Tomanova's first book Young American (Paradigm Publishing, 2019) focuses on individuality, identity, and belonging in the American social landscape.
-It features a foreword by acclaimed photographer Ryan McGinley and sold out shortly after its publication.
-Deftly entwining portraiture and landscape to recontextualize and expand the meaning of each, Tomanova published, with art historian Thomas Beachdel, her second book New York New York (Hatje Cantz, 2021) with foreword by Kim Gordon.
-Her third book It Was Once My Universe, with foreword by Lucy Sante, was published by SuperLabo, Japan in fall 2022.
-It is a deeply personal project about her return home to the Czech Republic after 8 years in exile as an immigrant living in the United States.
+Tomanova's first book Young American (Paradigm, 2019), with foreword by Ryan McGinley, focuses on individuality, identity, and belonging in the American social landscape.
+Tomanova's second book, with art historian Thomas Beachdel, New York New York (Hatje Cantz, 2021), with foreword by Kim Gordon, entwines portraiture and landscape to expand the meaning of each.
+Her third book It Was Once My Universe (Super Labo, 2022), with foreword by Lucy Sante, is a deeply personal project about her return home to Czech Republic after 8 years in exile as an immigrant living in the U.S. Her latest book, Kate, For You (Untitled, 2025), is a longitudinal portrait project on a single individual, with foreword by Libuše Jarcovjáková.

-Tomanova currently lives and works in NYC.
+Tomanova lives and works in New York City and Europe.

 CV